dorelljames/dorellblog/content/blog/second-quarter-of-2014/index.md

 Should you never feel hopeless nor give up for difficult times lead to better days.

-At least for now, that&#8217;s what I will always tell to myself.
-So let&#8217;s move on, okay? <span class="wp-font-emots-emo-happy"></span>
+At least for now, that's what I will always tell to myself.
+So let's move on, okay? <span class="wp-font-emots-emo-happy"></span>

 #### Goal and Plan Updates

     <span class="thb-dropcap " > S</span>mile

 This is the most important thing that should be therefore carried out in my everyday life.
-It totally changes everything, not only it makes you a happy man but you&#8217;ll definitely have all these <a href="http://dorellwp.localhost/personal/why-would-you-want-to-smile-more-often-now/" target="_blank">awesome benefits</a>.
+It totally changes everything, not only it makes you a happy man but you'll definitely have all these <a href="http://dorellwp.localhost/personal/why-would-you-want-to-smile-more-often-now/" target="_blank">awesome benefits</a>.